kazcare/cheesy-cheese/README.md

  * On home page there is a hero image, which is consistent throughout the website.

- * On the Hero image on the right hand side there is some cover text and brief description about what is this website for.
+ * On the Hero image on the right hand side there is a text overlay block showubg brief description about what is this website for.

- * The cover text shift towards the right hand side for the smaller screens.
+ * The cover text (text overlay) shift towards the left hand side for the smaller screens.

 [Back to Top](#table-of-contents)